DEPUTY MAYOR WANTS ISLANDERS TO PROTEST AT SHAPING SEQ DRAFT REPORT

 “If the islands population was placed on the mainland in a regional area, I suspect a vast number of resources such as a hospital, high school and government offices would automatically be provided, yet SMBI has none of these, “ Cr Edwards said.

-• Wendy Boglary and Mark Edwards with the controversial SEQ Draft Report.
+• Deputy Mayor Wendy Boglary and Cr Mark Edwards with the contentious SEQ Draft Report